playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 >
 > There's also the `:host` selector used in these demos.
 Think of each component creating their own wrapper `div` — the `:host` selector applies styling to the component wrapper element itself.

 I always love nesting some of my code into `ng-content`s.
-I don't know what's so appealing to having my code look like it's straight out of HTML spec, but just being able to pass component instances and elements as children to one of my components and then tinkering with them is so satisfying.
+I don't know what's so appealing about having my code look like it's straight out of HTML spec, but just being able to pass component instances and elements as children to one of my components and then tinkering with them is so satisfying.

 One thing I always run into though is that I always end up wanting to style the components that are passed in.
 Take the following example: